 Ngilngig Asian Fantastic Film Festival Davao is an annual showcase of films that explores the myriad meanings of the “ngilngig”—a common Bisaya expression for something that is “kuyaw” (fantastic) or for something that elicits horror or alluding to the macabre.

 From what used to be a horror-genre festival, Ngilngig Festival has expanded its scope to become the first fantastic film festival of its kind in Southeast Asia, extending the reach to other neighboring countries’ “ngilngig” and fantastic films that are significant with our own ways of telling stories to promote and preserve our myths, traditions, history and culture into cinematic form.

-In 2010, the first series of shorts succeeded with an attempt of forging a filmmaking culture that would separate the regional film movement from the imperial Philippine cinema.
-Thus, creating the DAVAO NGILNGIG FILMS, composing of only then five films that stand on their unifying “ngilngig” factor, and presenting varying themes such as reliving a ghost story from the past, processing an occurring memory from childhood, identifying a town tale from a personal province, interpreting an enigmatic mesh of dreams, and recreating an unforgettable peculiar event.
+In 2010, the first series of shorts succeeded with an attempt of forging a filmmaking movement that would make a stand for regional cinema.
+Thus, creating the Davao Ngilngig Films, composing of only then five films that stand on their unifying “ngilngig” factor, and presenting varying themes such as reliving a ghost story from the past, processing an occurring memory from childhood, identifying a town tale from a personal province, interpreting an enigmatic mesh of dreams, and recreating an unforgettable peculiar event.

 “Ngilngig” may just be a concept of the mind, but since the mind, like the universe, is constantly expanding, so will the concept of “ngilngig”, and it shall continue to inspire filmmakers, artists and dreamers, to unite under the essence of “ngilngig” factor as a tool to create and develop voices through the different ways of seeing their own experiences, dreams, and imaginations, as well as, of archiving the vanishing oral stories into cinematic and other familiar and unexplored art forms that may anticipate or reflect social developments.